WebAssembly/spec/document/core/syntax/types.rst

    \production{tag type} &\tagtype &::=& \functype \\
    \end{array}

-Currently tags are only used for categorizing exceptions.
+Tags are used for categorizing exceptions.
 The parameters of |functype| define the list of values associated with the exception thrown with this tag.
 Furthermore, it is an invariant of the semantics that every |functype| in a :ref:`valid <valid-tagtype>` tag type for an exception has an empty result type.